Research

 - Marginal Propensities to Consume with Mental Accounting [April 24]

-The empirical literature studying marginal propensities to consume (MPCs) has identified a set of puzzles that are difficult to reconcile with traditional theories of consumption behaviour.
+SSRNThe empirical literature studying marginal propensities to consume (MPCs) has identified a set of puzzles that are difficult to reconcile with traditional theories of consumption behaviour.
 This paper proposes a model of dissaving-averse households, a behavioural feature consistent with mental accounting, that addresses several of these puzzles jointly.
 The model generates high MPCs out of income gains, low MPCs out of income news, low MPCs out of wealth and asymmetric MPCs, i.e. stronger consumption responses to income losses than to income gains, for highliquidity households.
 In support of this prediction, I provide empirical evidence for the existence of pervasive MPC asymmetries.
-I show through the lens of a quantitative life-cycle model with mental accounting preferences that asymmetric MPCs dampen the effectiveness of redistributive fiscal policy. - The Macroeconomic Implications of Coholding, with Michael Boutros [July 24]
+I show through the lens of a quantitative life-cycle model with mental accounting preferences that asymmetric MPCs dampen the effectiveness of redistributive fiscal policy.

-In the U.S., over 25% of households are coholders who simultaneously borrow on credit cards and hold cash.
+Bank of Canada Staff WPIn the U.S., over 25% of households are coholders who simultaneously borrow on credit cards and hold cash.
 This generates rich marginal distributions of gross positions that underpin the distribution of net wealth often used to calibrate macroeconomic models.
 We show that, beyond constructing net wealth, gross positions of liquid assets and debt are important determinants of how households consume, save, and repay debt in response to income shocks.
-We build a model that generates aggregate distributions and household behavior in line with the data, and use it to study the implications of coholding for fiscal and monetary policy. - Domestic Inequality and Global Imbalances, with Jan Mazza [August 24]
+We build a model that generates aggregate distributions and household behavior in line with the data, and use it to study the implications of coholding for fiscal and monetary policy.

 Work in progress